 - Negative social behaviour; and

-- A negative impact on body systems such as hormonal release, glucose regulation and cardiovascular function – leading to overall poor health.
+- A negative impact on body systems such as hormonal release, glucose regulation and cardiovascular function, poor posture through reduced breathing capacity. – leading to overall poor health.

 Evidence has shown that the louder the noise, the worse the sleep.

 Some people who sleep next to their snorer every night try to sleep through the noise and ignore it.
-However, it has been shown that although you may sleep through the night, the quality of sleep will be much reduced, and you will not feel as refreshed in the morning as you should.
+However, it has been shown that although you may sleep through the night, the quality of sleep will be much reduced, and you will not feel as refreshed in the morning as you should, and sleep reduction can cause lower back pain.

 Noise tends to reduce our deep refreshing sleep to shallower sleep and will also reduce dreaming sleep.
 Some partners find themselves relocating to the spare room in the middle of the night in order to get a few hours of uninterrupted sleep.